 4. Bamboo Groves

-For those that find their way through the towering, creaking, and elegant bamboo forest, your central personality traits are intuitive, adventurous, and kind.
+For those who find their way through the towering, creaking, and elegant bamboo forest, your central personality traits are intuitive, adventurous, and kind.
 Just as bamboo is a dynamic plant that sways and moves with the wind, with incredible potential for growth and hidden strength, so too your personality can embrace the flux of life.
 Travel is important for you as a person to discover yourself as well as the world.

 The ability to see what’s going on around you helps you to be a valued friend to all those in need of your compassion and insight.
 However, this doesn’t always translate to work, where the loudest voice is sometimes the one that carries the day.
 Remember to speak up and share your perspective.
 You have a lot to say.